 — Credello (@CredelloUS) April 5, 2021

-Estimate how much money you could save with our debt snowball calculator
+Estimate your savings with this debt snowball calculator

 How Many Debt Accounts Do You Have?

 Include credit cards and all loans except mortgage.
 Snowball method is applicable if you have at least two of these.